siddharthi865/reactjs-interview-questions-and-answers/set-10/README.md

 ## Question 1.
 How do you integrate Redux with React?

+## Question 2.
+How do you implement Redux selectors and memoization?

+## Question 3.
+How do you implement asynchronous Redux actions using Thunk or Saga?

+## Question 4.
+How do you integrate React with GraphQL?

+## Question 5.
+How do you handle caching with Apollo Client?

+## Question 6.
+How do you implement WebSocket-based real-time updates?

+## Question 7.
+How do you implement offline-first React apps?

+## Question 8.
+How do you implement service workers in React apps?

+## Question 9.
+How do you monitor React app performance with React Profiler?

+## Question 10.
+How do you debug memory leaks in React?

 ## Question 11.
 How do you prevent unnecessary network requests in React?

 ## Question 12.
 How do you implement drag-and-drop with React DnD or similar libraries?